axhussain/axhussain.github.io/_posts/2020-12-24-using-fp-in-csharp-pt1.md

 excerpt_separator: <!--more-->
 ---

-Following on from my <a href="/2020/12/22/a-look-at-functional-programming.html">brief overiew of Functional Programming</a>, this is the first in a series of blog posts describing how to make use of FP principles in C#, and hopefully make your projects more predictable, reliable, and maintainable.
+Following on from my <a href="/2020/12/22/a-look-at-functional-programming.html">brief overview of Functional Programming</a>, this is the first in a series of blog posts describing how to make use of FP principles in C#, and hopefully make your projects more predictable, reliable, and maintainable.

 <!--more-->